 There are frequent direct flights to Bangkok from major Indian cities and the flying time is between 2.5 hours (from Kolkata) to 4.5 hours (from Mumbai/Delhi).

-Indian visitors to Thailand require a tourist visa.
-A 30-day single entry visa costs ₹2,000, payable via cash or demand draft.
+Indian visitors to Thailand require a tourist visa, which can be obtained on arrival for a visit under 15 days.
 Details of documents required are available at www.vfs-thailand.co.in.

 Samsen 5 Lodge offers three rooms, all en suite (+66-89-6969896; www.samsen5lodgebangkok.com; doubles from 1,200 baht/₹2,195).
 High ceilings and teak floors mark Baan Dinso guesthouse’s nine rooms (+66-86-8153300; www.baandinso.com; doubles from 1,400 baht/₹2,560).
 Guests at the SSIP Boutique Dhevej Bangkok, a new 20-room boutique hotel founded by a descendant of Thai royalty, sleep in four-poster beds; amenities include Thann aromatherapy toiletries—and a fortune-teller (+66-2-2821899; www.ssiphotelthailand.com; doubles from 2,100 baht/₹3,840).
 Phranakorn Nornlen’s 30 guest rooms occupy a former hotel close to Thewet Market and the river; quirky touches include an antiques exhibit and workshops in bookbinding (+66-2-6288188; www.phranakorn-nornlen.com; 2,450 baht/₹4,480).
 Feung Nakorn Balcony, a 38-room hotel built around a quiet courtyard, has something for everyone, suites to dorm beds (+66-2-6221100; www.feungnakorn.com; doubles from 1,700 baht/₹3,100).
 Thai antiques and textiles distinguish the ten floral-themed guest rooms at the Old Bangkok Inn, a luxe option in Old Bangkok.
 The inn’s gracious owners are descendants of an old princely Thai family (+66-2-6291787; www.oldbangkokinn.com; doubles from 3,190 baht/₹5,833).